- Thayalan and Wawanesa Mutual Insurance - Michael Kennedy, MB Accident Benefits Newsletter, June 13, 2012

 Our Accident Benefits Group also regularly attends the following:

-- Counsel Forum at the Financial Services Commission; and
+- hearings before the Financial Services Commission; and

 - hearings before the Workplace Safety and Insurance Appeals Tribunal.